inobushi3/nekogpt-engine-mate-bridge-plugin/README.md

 - Sends dance events when the jukebox plays.
 - Receives Engine Mate events such as pat pat and boundary touch so the NekoGPT chat can react through the active persona.

-## What it does not do

-- It does not replace the current NekoGPT Live2D/Live3D renderer.
-- It does not start Engine Mate automatically.
-- It does not open external network access.
-- It does not execute remote code inside NekoGPT.

-## Checksums

 ```text
 NekoGPTBridge-Setup-1.0.1.exe